jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 * `.setValidationEntryLabelBg(title, bg)`
     This allows you to change the colour of the validation label, in a validation entry.

-* `.setAutoEntryNumRows(title, rows)`
+* `.setAutoEntryNumRows(title, rows)` & `.setAutoEntryListWidth(title, width)`
-    This will set the number of rows to display in an AutoEntry.
+    This will set the number of rows to display in an AutoEntry or the width of the AutoEntry drop-down.
     NB. this is limited to the depth of the GUI - if there is no space, then no rows will be displayed.
     ![AutoEntry](img/1_autoEntry.png)